National Kidney Foundation Singapore scandal: The proceedings

 When Singh produced Durai's CV and asked if it were complete, Durai answered, 'Not exactly.'
 He disclosed that he had once worked for a company known as Bonyad Marketing Industries, which he described as an Iranian charity, for S$7,000 a month.
-A December 1995 article in The American Spectator describes Bonyad Marketing Industries as a "special arms trading company" that had "in addition to spare parts for Iran's U.S.-built F-4 and F-5 fighters ... been purchasing large quantities of Hewlett Packard and Sun SparcServer computers for use in Iran."
+A December 1995 article in The American Spectator describes Bonyad Marketing Industries as a "special arms trading company" that had "in addition to spare parts for Iran's U.S.-built F-4 and F-5 fighters ... been purchasing large quantities of Hewlett-Packard and Sun SparcServer computers for use in Iran."
 Durai said that he was Bonyad's representative in Singapore from 1990 to 1992, but decided to give that up when he became NKF's CEO.
 Durai admitted that in 2000 he had invested in Chua's company, Global Net Relations, but did not disclose to the NKF board that he was a director of the company.

 Singh then probed him on the director's fees he had collected while he was working full-time as the NKF's CEO.

 Durai said he was paid S$25,000 a year each as a director of Amcol Holdings between 1990 and 1996 and an Australian company, Overseas & General, "for a couple of years".
 He also received "some nominal sum" as a director of MediaCorp TV Channel 12.

 Singh told him, "The position is this: While you were expected to be and paid as a full-time CEO, you were earning fees outside NKF which were not disclosed to the NKF or to the public."

 Durai replied, "That's correct.
 The NKF board gave me the liberty to do so."

 Singh continued, "Mr Durai, your CV is yet another illustration of the lack of transparency with which you operate.
 You do not come clean on what you do, you do not tell the board what you do, how much you earn.
 You do not tell the board about your commercial relationship with a person who has a contract with the NKF.
 Is that transparency?"

 Durai said, "They were not very consequential, in my opinion."
 He said it was not necessary for him to disclose to the board and added that the directorships were "just appearances".

 Case dropped

-The case was dropped by Durai on 5 PM on the second day of the trial.
+The case was dropped by Durai at 5 p.m. on the second day of the trial.